Online tax accounts

 Some HMRC online services (although not the personal tax account) need to be activated before you can use them.

-It can take up to 10 days to receive the code or up to 21 days if you live abroad.
+It can take around 5 to 10 days to receive the code or up to 21 days if you live abroad.
 You must activate the service within 28 days of the date shown on the activation code letter.
 If you do not, the code will expire and you will have to request a new one.

 Because self assessment online services require activation, you will not be able to file your self assessment tax return immediately after registering for HMRC online services.
 You should therefore allow sufficient time before the filing deadline to set up and activate your account.